alycet/ecom-etl-pipeline/README.md

 7. **Testing and Validation**:

    - Validate the data at each stage of the pipeline (Bronze, Silver, Gold) to ensure accuracy and integrity.
-   - Run queries on the Delta Lake to confirm the data aligns with business requirements.

 8. **Usage**: